Send the link below via email or IMCopy

 Au. africanus is a habitual biped with a human-like pelvis and a more human-like curve to their spine.
 However, it still does not have a striding gate like the obligate bipeds in the genus Homo.
 Also, the fingers are not curved which suggests it is starting to lose the arboreal features of its ancestors.

 Raymond Dart was credited with the discovery of Taung Child.
 This was the first hominin fossil found in Africa and ultimately debunked Piltdown Man.
 Taung Child might have been killed by an eagle or bird of prey, a conclusion reached because of damage to the skull and eye sockets similar to how other primates are killed by raptors.
 This is another instance of the endocast preserving to give us some knowledge about their brain.

 Au. garhi lived roughly 2.5mya and is largely credited to Tim White (from Ardipithecus)and Berhane Asfaw.
 While it has a small brain, it continues the trend of becoming more gracile.
 The teeth are larger than ours, but not specialized at all, very generalized dentition.
-It has been suggested that Au. garhi might have made stone tools, though this has not been confirmed.
+It has been suggested that Au. garhi might have made stone tools, and this is quite likely given current dates for stone tools.
 It is also possible this species is the ancestral link to the genus Homo.

 Au. sediba was discovered in 2009 and announced in 2010.
 It lived 1.94-1.78mya and is currently being speculated as the current missing link between Australopithecus and Homo.
 Only 2 individuals have been uncovered, a juvenile male and adult female, but at least 7 more are yet to be uncovered in the same location.
 Au. sediba shows continued mixture of ancestral and derived traits, but appears to be a more energy efficient walker/runner very similar to Homo species.